yassouali/fast.ai_notes/intro_to_ML/lecture1.md

 - In data sience (unlike software engineering), prototyping is very important, and jupyter notebook helps a lot, for example, given a function `display`:

-    1. type `display` in a cell and press shift+enter — it will tell we where it came from `<function IPython.core.display.display>`
+    1. type `display` in a cell and press shift+enter, it will tell we where it came from `<function IPython.core.display.display>`
-    2. type `?display` in a cell and press shift+enter — it will show we the documentation
+    2. type `?display` in a cell and press shift+enter, it will show we the documentation
-    3. type `??display` in a cell and press shift+enter — it will show we the source code.
+    3. type `??display` in a cell and press shift+enter, it will show we the source code.
 This is particularly useful for fastai library because most of the functions are easy to read and no longer than 5 lines long.

 - `shift + tab` in Jupyter Notebook will bring up the inspection of the parameters of a function, if we hit `shift + tab` twice it'll tell us even more about the function parameters (part of the docs)
 - If we put %time, it will tell us how much times it took to execute the line in question.